Hello, I’m Victoria.

 As more people seek body–mind–spirit approaches, I’ve learned to ethically weave somatic and holistic methods into therapy, in service of each client’s goals and comfort.

 Holistic work doesn’t replace therapy—it deepens it.
-When the nervous system, body, and spirit are included, change isn’t just understood; it’s experienced.
+When the nervous system, body, and spirit are included, change is real, we are in "coherence" - sometimes called alignment or embodiment.

-I was raised in Kansas City and have always been drawn to soulful questions about how we heal and become who we are.
+I was raised in Kansas City and have always been drawn to soulful questions about how we become who we are.

 After returning to Kansas City and completing my graduate degree in 2000, I devoted my career to helping people find inner connection, resolve trauma, and build resilience.
 Over the years, I’ve walked through many portals—divorce, remarriage, illness, and midlife transitions—all of which have deepened my understanding of love, safety, and healing.